What happens to your pension when you die

 We will request evidence that children between 18 and 23 are in full time education.
 If the child’s application is based on the criteria for physical or mental impairment, we will also require evidence.

 We will also need evidence to prove the child’s relationship to you and their dependence on you at the date of death.
-There are no set criteria for what this evidence will be.
+There are no set criteria for what this evidence must be.
 This evidence will need to be supplied by the child’s guardian or surviving parent.
 We will be unable to award a child’s pension where the evidence is insufficient.

 The amount a child receives depends on how many eligible children you have and if a surviving partner’s pension is also being paid.

 If there is no surviving partner’s pension being paid, a child’s pension is worked out based on 1/240th of your pensionable pay.
-For two or more children it is based on 1/120th of your pensionable pay.
+For two or more children, it is based on 1/120th of your pensionable pay.

 If there is a surviving partner’s pension being paid, one child’s pension is worked out based on1/320th of your pensionable pay.
 For two or more children, it is based on 1/160th of your pensionable pay.